skarlekar/fargate-patterns/README.md

     $ git clone https://github.com/skarlekar/fargate-patterns.git

- Run the *prereqs-ubuntu.sh* script to install Docker, Python, pip and other development enablers in your environment.
+ Run the *prereqs-ubuntu.sh* script to install Docker, Python, pip, aws cli and other development enablers in your environment.

     $ cd fargate-patterns/pre-requisities
     $ prereqs-ubuntu.sh

 Log out of your shell and log back for the newly installed programs to take effect.

-Verify that you are able to run awscli in y
+Verify that you are able to run awscli in your newly minted environment

+$ aws

 ### Tom Thumb - A video thumb-nail generator